nukeop/tinycrawl-backend/README.md

 Route                    | HTTP Verb  | Description
 -------------------------|------------|-----------------------------------------------------------------------------------------------------------------------------------------------
 /universes               | **GET**    | Get a list of all universes.
-/universes               | **POST**   | Create a new universe. `userUuid` is a required parameter and must correspond to an existing user, the universe will be created for that user.
+/universes               | **POST**   | Create a new universe.
+The universe will be created for the authenticated user.
 /universes/:uuid         | **GET**    | Get a single universe.
 /universes/:uuid         | **DELETE** | Delete a single universe.